Check out v4 of the Fauna CLI

 description: "Organic, 1 ct",

-}) { name, description, store }
+}) { name, description, category }

-A one-to-many relationship exists when a document in a collection is associated with one or more documents in the another collection.
+A one-to-many relationship exists when a document in a collection is associated with one or more documents in another collection.

-// Get a store
+// Get a `Category` collection document

 let products = [

-{ name: "limes", description: "Organic, 2 ct", store: store },
+description: "Organic, 2 ct",

-{ name: "limes", description: "Organic, 3 ct", store: store }
+description: "Organic, 3 ct",

 ]